 - If you prefer to apply around an edge, carefully wrap the film around pressing lightly while warming the material with a heat gun or hair dryer.
 The heat releases the tension and the Instant Granite adheres firmly to the edge.

 - You can either trim along the bottom edge of the counter, or wrap it under the counter if the surface is smooth.
-If the underside of the counter is rough (like particle board), you can use caulk or liquid nails to keep it in place.
+If the underside of the counter is rough (like particle board), you can use caulk or liquid nails to keep it in place. (**Pro Tip: I think the easiest solution is to trim the material rather than wrapping it underneath the counter.
+For best results, use the heat from the hairdryer to get a tight fit to your counter edges)

 Installing Instant Granite on the Back Splash: